bronzeRaf/ParallelClassics/README.md

 ### Parallel Implementation
 The parallel implementation of the knn algorithm is based on the serial one.
-The implementation is working on several processes
+The implementation is working on several processes.
+Each process is responsible for a set of consecutive boxes based on its rank.
+Separate processes that are responsible for neighbor boxes, exchange the required messages to check for q-c distances.
+Each process calculates the nearest c neighbor for any q that belongs to its boxes, no matter if the c belongs to another process.

 ##### Compile
 - To compile the source code open a terminal in the same folder with "MPIknn.c" and run: